search ]

 }

-This following table compares the behavior of JavaScript’s var, let, and const by key properties such as scope, re-declaration, re-assignment, hoisting, and their use in loops, helping developers understand the differences and choose the appropriate keyword based on the specific use case.
+The following table compares the behavior of JavaScript’s var, let, and const by key properties such as scope, re-declaration, and re-assignment:

 Propertyvarletconst